wrappid/wrappid-service/README.md

 This is a **service middleware boilerplate application** to support frontend applications built using the `wrappid` framework, which enables simultaneous development of web and mobile application.

 ## Getting Started
-This getting started section will help you setup a basicservic middleware built using the `Wrappid` framework.
+This getting started section will help you setup a basic service middleware built using the `Wrappid` framework.
 Follow the below steps to get going.

 2.1.
 [Verify Pre-requisites]()
 2.2.
 [Initialize a backend `wrappid-service`]()